petrostrak/clip-n-go/README.md

 ### Features

 - Authentication.
 Users can register and sign in.
 - Protected endpoints.
-Only signed-in users can create snippets.
+Only signed-in users can create clips.
 - RESTful routing.
 - Middleware.
 - MySQL database.